-Do not download the file from the Qel phishing email
+Do not download files from Qel phishing emails

 What is Qel email virus?

-Phishing emails are used either to extract sensitive information (like credit card details, usernames, and passwords, social security numbers, etc.), or to deliver malicious software.
-Usually, those emails ask to send personal information or provide it on some website.
-Or they encourage recipients to click a malicious link or open a malicious attachment.
-This particular phishing campaign uses a malicious attachment to deliver Agent Tesla, a Remote Administration Trojan (RAT).
+The emails usually ask to send personal information or provide it on a website.
+They might also encourage recipients to click a link or open a malicious attachment.
+This particular phishing campaign uses a rogue attachment to deliver Agent Tesla, a Remote Administration Trojan (RAT).

 Threat Type | Trojan, password-stealing virus, banking malware, spyware. |